xiaoyi-tang/xiaoyi-tang.github.io/_pages/about.md

 Hello and welcome to my homepage!

-I’m a master student at UChicago with a concentration in Economics.
+I’m a master student at the University of Chicago with a concentration in Economics.
+In Summer 2025, I will be a Predoctoral Fellow at The Salata Institute for Climate and Sustainability at Harvard University.
+I graduated from Minzu University of China with a degree in Economics.
 I went to UC Berkeley as a visiting student in 2022.
 You could find my CV [here](/files/CV.pdf).

-I'm excited to apply my academic insights and research skills to conduct economic research.
-I believe in the power of empirical analysis, where convincing data and causal inference can address some of the world's most pressing challenges and provide useful suggestions for future development.
-My long-term goal is to work in academia and now I plan to work as a predoctoral fellow before eventually enrolling in a PhD program in Economics.

-I'm actively seeking research opportunities that align with my research interests in applied microeconomics.
-Feel free to contact me at [xiaoyitang@uchicago.edu](mailto:xiaoyitang@uchicago.edu) if you would like to connect!
+My research interests are in environment, labor, and applied econometrics.
+Feel free to contact me at [xiaoyitang@uchicago.edu](mailto:xiaoyitang@uchicago.edu) if you would like to connect, I’m always happy to chat!

 ## News